 |Duration||3 years – 5 years|

 |Eligibility Criteria||Masters in Electrical Engineering with 55% aggregate marks|

 |Career Prospects||Project Manager, Electrical Engineer, Application Engineer, Sales Engineer, Research & Development, etc.|

 |Average Annual Salary||INR 4,00,000 to INR 20,00,000|

-Popular offered as a 3-year degree, PhD in Electrical Engineering equips students all the nuances related to electronic and electromagnetics.
-Further, you will get to explore advanced level knowledge of VLSI, circuits, images and vision, communications, networks, information theory, microwave antennas etc. Moreover, digital signal processing, as well as electromagnetics is thoroughly analyzed and researched through this course
+Popular offered as a 3-year degree, PhD in Electrical Engineering equips students with all the nuances related to electronic and electromagnetics.
+Further, you will get to explore advanced-level knowledge of VLSI, circuits, images and vision, communications, networks, information theory, microwave antennas etc. Moreover, digital signal processing, as well as electromagnetics is thoroughly analyzed and researched through this course

-The field of Electrical Engineering is broadly widespread and incorporates a thorough study about the electric circuits and innovative equipment.
+The field of Electrical Engineering is broadly widespread and incorporates a thorough study of electric circuits and innovative equipment.
 It is one such field that deals with the study, design and application of devices and systems that use electricity, electronics, and electromagnetism.
-Regardless of the level of the course here are some subjects which candidates will have to study in the program- Control Systems, Instrumentation, Electromagnetism, Circuit Analysis, Microprocessor interfacing.
-The field deals with intense working with the electrical equipment which incorporates manufacturing, designing, operating power plants Computer chips along with ignition systems of the space crafts, automobiles etc.
+Regardless of the level of the course here are some subjects which candidates will have to study in the program- Control Systems, Instrumentation, Electromagnetism, Circuit Analysis, and Microprocessor Interfacing.
+The field deals with intense working with electrical equipment which incorporates manufacturing, designing, and operating power plants Computer chips along with ignition systems of space crafts, automobiles etc.

 - PhD in Electrical Engineering is one of the most desired as well as globally recognized degrees.